startable/startable-standard/StarTable format specification.md

 - String
 - Numeric types:
-  - Floating-point number
-  - Integer
+  - Number (no distinction is made between e.g. floating-point and integer)
+  - Boolean (represented as 1 or 0)
   - DateTime
-  - Boolean, represented as 1 or 0

 String type cells that are empty are to be treated as containing an empty string.